Aug 15, 2023

 Shoppers love personalization because they get more relevant deals and rewards.
 According to Marketo, 79% of consumers say they’re only likely to engage with a brand’s promotions if they’ve been personalized around previous interactions.

 Alongside personalization, businesses should consider things like best-selling products, promotions and offers being run by competitors, seasonal trends, etc., when planning promotions.

 Best-selling or signature products are often a huge draw for customers.
 A promotional campaign that offers customers a better deal on a best-selling product can be a great inroad to additional sales.

 Seasonal events are a huge driver of consumer activity.
 The last three months of the year account for almost 40% of all online sales.
 This makes them prime time for seasonal marketing (Halloween, Black Friday, Christmas).

 Running similar promotions at the same time as competitors reduces your chances of winning customers.
 Offer unique deals that will persuade your customers to shop with you instead of rival brands.

 Offering customers a choice in a promotion is a great way to cover different customer bases and segments.
 If, for example, you run a promotion offering a free product when customers buy two of product X, you could offer a selection of three different products as the free item.

 Alternatively, if a business has a new product that they want customers to try, they could offer it as a free item in a BOGO-style promotion.
 Creativity is key if you’re trying to reinvent the BOGO deal, so don’t be afraid to try something different.
 Chances are your customers will respond well if you’ve thought your promotion through.

-To find out more about promotions and the many ways they’ve been used by ecommerce businesses during the pandemic, check out our white paper on 'Promotions and the Changing Face of eCommerce'.
+To find out more about promotions and the many ways they’re used by ecommerce businesses, check out our white paper on "Promotions and the changing face of ecommerce."

 Loyalty & promotion expert at Talon.One